 Whether you source your animal meats from your local market, local farmers, or through a service that provides a monthly box or food delivery (e.g., Butcher Box, AmazonFresh, Carnivore Club, etc.), opt for the best quality food within your budget.

-However, the variety of meat-based subscription boxes available are also a helpful option to help keep you on the plan, so do what works best for you.
+However, the variety of meat-based subscription boxes available are a super convenient option to help keep you on the plan, so do what works best for you.

 Meal Timing and Intermittent Fasting

 There are no hard-and-fast rules around meal timing on the carnivore diet.